 What time do the buses run ?

-Buses will depart from Warminster to Imber at least every 30 minutes between 9.45am and 5pm, with two vehicles allocated to most departures to ensure that no-one is left behind.
-The buses then continue onto other points on Salisbury plain, connecting en route at Gore Cross to enable passengers to change buses.
+Buses will depart from Warminster to Imber at least every 15 minutes between 9.45am and 5pm, with two vehicles allocated to most departures to ensure that no-one is left behind.
+Some of the buses then continue onto other points on Salisbury plain, connecting en route at Gore Cross to enable passengers to change buses.

 The exact timetable for our service changes slightly each year and is published on this website approximately one month before the event takes place.

 How much does it cost to travel on Imberbus and do I need to book a seat ?

 To enable you to explore the Imberbus services in an affordable way, we offer an all day ticket at a cost of £10 per adult, with up to 3 children being allowed to accompany each adult for the bargain fare of just £1 each.
 However, ordinary bus fares are also available and so if you just wish to travel from Warminster to visit the 16th century St Giles’ Church at Imber, you can purchase an ordinary single ticket for just £2 each way.

 Please note that because Imberbus operates as an ordinary bus service, you do not need to pre-book a seat – just turn up and pay the conductor on the bus.
 We regret, however, that Concessionary bus passes cannot be used to travel free of charge on the Imberbus service.

 Where can I go when I get to Imber ?

 The main attraction at Imber is the 16th century St Giles’ Church which is run by The Friends of St Giles, all of whom are volunteers.
 This is the only building in the village that is open to the public and is well worth visiting.
 As our buses run through Imber twice an hour, most of our passengers spend about 30 minutes to an hour at Imber, then board another Imberbus to view other parts of Salisbury Plain.

 It should be noted that whilst in the military area, access is limited to the following: